Necrolord Covenant for Holy Priests

 Like most of the Covenant abilities, it won't be the plurality of your healing in any scenario but it will provide some excellent burst with strong buffs from your soulbinds to assist you in a diverse content set.

 Necrolord Priest Signature Ability: Fleshcraft

 All three soulbinds modify this in some way; we will get into that later.
-On its own, it is an ability you will use pre-pull, then you have to really think about when you can or should refresh it.
+On its own, it is an ability you can use pre-pull or wait for incoming high damage to time a strong channel.